-- 1. The University will undertake a trial of Multi-Term Agreements (MTAs), for Contract Instructors that is course-specific, effective September 2021.
-For added clarity, each MTA will be for one particular course (e.g. ECON 1001). - 2.
-The University commits to posting a minimum of fifteen (15) MTAs for September 2021.
+- 1. The University will undertake a trial of Multi-Term Agreements (MTAs), for Contract Instructors that is course-specific, commencing September 2017.
+For added clarity, each MTA will be for one particular course (e.g. ECON 1000). - 2.
+The University commits to posting a minimum of 15 and up to a maximum of 20 MTAS for September 2017 and a minimum of 15 and up to a maximum of an additional 20 MTAs for September 2018.
 Each MTA shall be for a duration of not more than two (2) years. - 3.
 The decision to make a specific course subject to an MTA is entirely at the discretion of the Dean, who must commit to the funding.
 Such decisions are not grievable. - 4.
-As an MTA is course-specific, individual employees may hold more than one (1) MTA at a time, but under no circumstances may an employee exceed a teaching maximum of two (2.0) credits in the fall/winter terms or three (3.0) credits in any academic year. - 5.
+As an MTA is course-specific, individual employees may hold more than one (1) MTA at a time, but under no circumstances may an employee exceed a teaching maximum of 2.0 credits in the fall/winter terms or 3.0 credits in any academic year. - 5.
 MTAs will be posted as per Article 15 (Postings and Applications), and will identify: - i) in which terms the course will be offered as part of the MTA; - ii) the total number of sections being offered as part of the MTA. - 6.
 The hiring process for MTAs shall be governed by Article 16 (Hiring, Incumbency and Seniority). - 7.
-Course sections assigned through MTAs are subject to evaluation in accordance with Article 18 (Teaching Evaluation).
+Course sections assigned through MTAs are subject to evaluation in accordance with Article 18 (Teaching Evaluation). - 8.
+The University may not terminate an MTA except for cause, or for any of the following:

-- 8. The University may not terminate an MTA except for cause, or for any of the following: - i) because the course will not be offered; - ii) for reasons of academic restructuring; - iii) as a result of budgetary restraints (including course enrollment decisions); - iv) as a result of an employee's failure to maintain credentials, certifications or qualifications identified as a requirement in the job posting; - 9.
+- i) because the course will not be offered: - ii) for reasons of academic restructuring; - iii) as a result of budgetary restraints (including course enrollment decisions); - iv) as a result of an employee's failure to maintain credentials, certifications or qualifications identified as a requirement in the job posting; - 9.
 When a course subject to an MTA is replaced by a renamed, renumbered or revised version of what is substantially the same course, the MTA extends to this new course. - 10.
 Where an employee is unavailable to teach an assigned course section in an MTA due to illness, maternity leave or parental leave, the remainder of the MTA is unaffected. - 11.
 Course scheduling is done at the sole discretion of the University in accordance with Article 4 (Management Rights).
 Where an employee is unavailable to teach any assigned course section in an MTA due to scheduling or availability, they will be deemed to have forfeited that course section of the MTA. - 12.
-Where an employee is unavailable to teach, or forfeits a course section in an MTA, they will not be eligible for: - remuneration for that course section of the MTA; - ii) an alternate assignment to make up for that course section of the MTA; - iii) an extension of the duration of the MTA.
+Where an employee is unavailable to teach, or forfeits a course section in an MTA, they will not be eligible for: - i) remuneration for that course section of the MTA; - ii) an alternate assignment to make up for that course section of the MTA; - iii) an extension of the duration of the MTA.